Frequently Asked Questions

 How do I check the status of my membership or my Handicap Index?

-- You can check your membership status by clicking here, or by clicking the yellow HANDICAP LOOKUP button on our homepage.
+- You can check your membership status by clicking here, or by clicking the yellow H.I.
+LOOKUP button on our homepage.

 - You can lookup your handicap and active clubs by entering your GHIN Number or Name and State.